RandomNoobster/IT1901-Chore-Manager/docs/release3/README.md

 Originally we planned that the creation of week-chores (chores that can be done over the course of a week), and the creation of day-chores (chores that need to be done on a specific day), each should have their own pages.
 This ended up not being nesessary as the only differences between a week-chore and a day-chore, is that day-chores have the same start and end date, while week-chores end-date are 7 days after their start date.
 Therefore they both got the same creation page.

+The "Joining collectives" page and the "Creating collectives" page were initially planned to be just one page.
+However, joining and creating collectives are ideas that can map to logging in and creating a user

+We ended up splitting them to be more consistent with the logging into, such as the "Creating users" and "Creating chores" consistent with the "Logging in" and "Creating users" pages

 Moving the leaderboard from under the calendar, to its own page, was another diversion from the original plan.
 This was done to make the calendar page seem less overcrowded with features.